madisonbikes/cyclists_of_msn_v1/README.md

 It is developed using Kotlin and requires a Java runtime.
 It uses [ImageMagick](https://imagemagick.org/) for some of the image manipulation, so that needs to be pre-installed on whatever server is hosting the repository and running the commands.

 ## Build
-To build, clone the repository and execute this command (if you trust our included [Gradle](https://gradle.org) wrapper:
+To build, clone the repository and execute this command (if you trust our included [Gradle](https://gradle.org) wrapper):
 ```
 # ./gradlew assemble
 ```